Defining Smog And Its Formation

-Apart from its brownish tint, smog appears very similar and can easily be mistaken for fog or mist.
-Unfortunately, it is something completely different and much more hazardous.
+Apart from its brown or yellowish tint, smog may appear very similar and can easily be mistaken for fog or mist.
+Unfortunately, smog is something completely different and much more hazardous.

 Yes, like fog, it is a semi-transparent layer of air in the atmosphere that reduces visibility.
 But it is here that the similarities stop.

 You will normally see this brownish dirty cloud hovering above a city or industrial area when commuting to work in the morning or late afternoon, especially when there is little wind movement.
 Sometimes you see this occurrence persisting over a location for days or weeks.